cdlhub/documentation/md/DataConversionComponents.md

 ## fm policytc
 The fm policytc binary file contains the cross reference between the aggregations of losses defined in the fm programme file at a particular level and the calculation rule that should be applied as defined in the fm profile file.
 This is required for fmcalc only.

-This file should be located in a fm sub-directory of the main working directory and have the following filename.
+This must be in the following location with filename format;
-* fm/fm_policytc.bin
+* input/fm_policytc.bin

 #### File format
 The csv file should contain the following fields and include a header row.